doronrosenberg/eclairjs/README.md

 $ npm install eclairjs
 ```

-EclairJS requires Node 0.12 or higher and also requires a running instance of [EclairJS Server](https://github.com/EclairJS/eclairjs/tree/master/server) (see the [Deploy](#deploy) section below for more information).
+EclairJS requires Node 0.12 or higher, Apache Spark 2.0.x as well as a running instance of [EclairJS Server](https://github.com/EclairJS/eclairjs/tree/master/server) (see the [Deploy](#deploy) section below for more information).

 ## Example
 EclairJS Client's api mirrors the Spark api.
 Here is the simple code example: